 They almost always come back around, so it’s good to know what was popular back then.

 That way you can draw from the past and add a modern take.

-I hope you enjoyed learning what color nail polish was popular in the 70’s.
+I hope you had fun finding out which nail polish shades were popular in the funky 70’s!

-Have fun experimenting with these colors to create your own 70’s inspired nail art.
+Get creative and have a blast experimenting with these colors to make your very own 70’s-inspired nail art!